Mini256/vec2tidb/README.md

 vec2tidb qdrant --help
 ```

+> [!NOTE]
+>
+> It is recommended to use `qdrant dump` to export the vector data to CSV file, upload the CSV file to S3 (or other cloud storage), and then use Import feature in TiDB Cloud to import the data to TiDB.

 #### Command: `qdrant migrate`

 To migrate vectors from Qdrant collection to a new TiDB table, use `create` mode.